Strange Things About Alicia Keys’ Marriage

 Alicia Keys met her husband, Swizz Beatz, back when they were both teenagers.
 Since they started dating in 2008, the couple has faced numerous challenges and been plagued by scandalous rumors.
 However, despite those struggles, the pair is now known as one of the longest-lasting couples in the music industry.
-While many people are familiar with some of the struggles faced by the two Grammy Award-winning artists, the way the pair addressed their challenges and stuck together has made their marriage very strong.
+While many people are familiar with some of the struggles faced by the two Grammy-Award-winning artists, the way the pair addressed their challenges and stuck together has made their marriage very strong.

 Keys and Beatz rose to music fame at the same time, and met through one of Beatz’s high school friends who also knew Keys’ management.
 However, according to Keys, the pair didn’t initially get along.
 Keys felt that Beatz was too into materialism, and even admits she found his antics annoying.
 In fact, she tried to avoid collaborating with him for as long as she could.
 When she did finally work with Beatz, Keys admits she had the time of her life.